JL-Samper/Project-Showcase-Challenge/README.md

     > xserver-command=X -s 0 -dpms
     > to /etc/lightdm/lightdm.conf the file.
 - If your Rpi randomly shuts down or keeps blanking screen after applying previous modifications, you may have a power supply issue either by hdmi faulty cable or power adapter failure.
-- Bear in mind that there is a connection issue at the power connector of Pi4 that can produce overheating and faulty events if the power source is not the one specified by the manufacturer as [stated in differen sources](https://hackaday.com/2019/07/16/exploring-the-raspberry-pi-4-usb-c-issue-in-depth/).
+- Bear in mind that there is a connection issue at the power connector of Pi4 that can produce overheating and faulty events if the power source is not the one specified by the manufacturer as [stated in different sources](https://hackaday.com/2019/07/16/exploring-the-raspberry-pi-4-usb-c-issue-in-depth/).
 - If the board keeps failing, try to replace it for a new one you may have a defectuous one.
 Many posts have recently appear in this regard in [forums](https://hackaday.com/2019/06/28/power-to-the-pi-4-some-chargers-may-not-make-the-grade/).

 # References